dekubu/panamax/README.md

 When deploying to large numbers of hosts, you might prefer not to restart your services on every host at the same time.

-MRSK's default is to boot new containers on all hosts in parallel.
+PNMX's default is to boot new containers on all hosts in parallel.
 But you can control this by configuring `boot/limit` and `boot/wait` as options:

 ```yaml
 service: myservice